 Robert Morgenthau would not have been New York's DA.
 Sonia Sotomayor might not have been thrust into prominence.
 And I would not have written this story.

 The odds of a Japanese Kamikaze pilot hitting his target was one-in-three.
-Dozens of Kamikazes attacked the Harry F. Bauer's squadron.
-Over thirteen were shot down (and three more 'probable')by Morgenthau's ship.
+Wave after wave of Kamikazes attacked the Harry F. Bauer's squadron.
+Bauer was responsible for at least thirteen shot down (and three more 'probable') by Morgenthau's ship.